 Table 11.7.2: Use Case Cross References for CCS08 Firmware Transfer Alert

-Construction of Alerts
+Construction of Alert

 Grouping Header and SMD Signature shall be populated as required for an Alert of the SME.A.C Message Category.
 The Message Code shall be 0x0128.